d2l-ai/d2l-en/chapter_preface/preface.md

 as a downloadable PDF, and on the internet as a website.
 At present there exist no tools and no workflow perfectly suited to these demands, so we had to assemble our own.
-We describe our approach in detail in :ref:`chapter_contribute`.
+We describe our approach in detail in :numref:`chapter_contribute`.
 We settled on Github to share the source and to allow for edits, Jupyter notebooks for mixing code, equations and text, Sphinx as a rendering engine to generate multiple outputs,